aksayush2005/VirtualCalculator_using_OpenCV/README.md

 ## Project Structure

 ```
-├── MNIST_ANN.py       # Script to train the ANN model on the MNIST dataset
+├── MNIST_ANN.py         # Script to train the ANN model on the custom dataset
 ├── calculator.py        # Main application script for the virtual calculator
-├── .gitignore         # Specifies files to ignore in version control
-├── .gitattributes     # Defines attributes for pathnames
-├── .idea/             # IDE-specific settings (can be ignored)
+├── custom_hand_data.zip # Custom Dataset,ensure that it is present in the working directory
 ```

 ## Contributing